 A UK based, traditional manufacturer offering British made wool bedding, a very sustainable and ethical product.
 They were also recently awarded the Butterfly Mark from Positive Luxury in recognition of our commitment to using renewable sources of energy, protecting the environment, manufacturing locally and ensuring recycling is embedded in product development.

-Provide sweatshop free organic linen, hemp and cotton bed sheets.
-They also make pillows, quilts and a TON of other stuff, so definitely worth looking at.
+Sweatshop free organic linen, hemp and cotton bed sheets.
+They also make pillows, quilts and a ton of other stuff, so definitely worth looking at.